kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 * GitHub Actions also manage hosting an ArgoCD key for automated deployments.
 * Terraform and Ansible are used for infrastructure management and configuration.
 * Any code changes or new model training runs trigger automated testing and deployment scripts.
-* Terraform scripts manage cloud infrastructure, including VMs, containers, and networking.
+* [Terraform](./model-serving/infra) scripts manage cloud infrastructure, including VMs, containers, and networking.
-* Ansible is used to automate the configuration of servers and manage deployment environments.
+* [Ansible](./model-serving/ansible) was used to automate the configuration of servers and manage deployment environments.

 #### Monitoring and Evaluation Tools